treeverse/lakeFS/design/open/hard-delete.md

 #### Delete Object

-1. Remove staged entry
+1. If object staged
+   1. Read reference key
-2. Read reference key, if not `committed`
+   2. If not `committed`
-   1. Change reference state to `deleted`
+      1. Change reference state to `deleted` and update `last_modified`

 #### Commit